HFrajacomo/Draconic-Revolution/SOPs/add_new_block.md

 If the block you are creating has transparency, then create the 32x32 texture for it with alpha and append to the Transparent Atlas.
 It can be found in: *Assets/Resources/transparent_atlas.png*.

+## Create Normal Map

+Every block in the Fully Opaque Atlas needs a Normal Map.
+That is a bluish kind of texture that encodes normal vector information to apply to the block.
+Follow the **"add_normal_map"** SOP for a tutorial.

 ## Adding a BlockID